typefacedesign/document-driven-typedesign/ux/userjourneys.md

 ### Add 1 or more Fonts to a Font Family

-* Chris is viewing a Font Family on the dashboard
+* Chris is viewing the dashboard
-* Chris wants to add Fonts to it
 * Chris drags the Fonts from a folder on his computer to the drop area
 	* Chris is also able to select Fonts using a File Dialog
 * Chris is notified of the progress as the Fonts are loaded